 From the Dashboard, go to the Breeding icon.
 When opened, included in the list are all cows with a breeding status of Open.
 The user can narrow the list by clicking the Customize button on the upper right and selecting Days Since Calving, a specific Group or Pasture, then selecting the breeding status of the cows - Exposed, Pregnant or Open.
 More than one breeding status can be selected.
 Once the selections are made, be sure to click Update Criteria.
-The list will be populated with cows which meet the criteria set.
+The list will be populated with cows that meet the criteria set.

 Select, by checking the checkbox beside the ID, the cows to be included in this breeding.
 If all the cows on the list are to be included, click the checkbox in the header to select all.
 Keep in mind, only one bull at a time can be selected to breed (expose) the cows.
 Once the selection(s) have been made, click Continue to Breeding for Selected Cows.

 In the popup window, click the dropdown to select the Method of Breeding - Artificial Insemination (AI) or Natural Service (NS).
 When that selection is made, if NS, you will have the opportunity to select the bull for creating the exposure record.
-Enter the breeding begin date and an end date (if known - this is not mandatory, but is a good idea to enter an end date so the breeding doesn't remain "open" forever).
+Enter the breeding begin date and end date (if known - this is not mandatory, but is a good idea to enter an end date so the breeding doesn't remain "open" forever).
 Select the bull to which the exposure(s) is made.
 (Note: only 1 bull can be selected per exposure record.)
 Please see how to create a Composite bull below if you are interested in adding only one breeding for multiple bulls.

-For detailed information regarding the checkbox for Cleanup Breeding, see How is estimated calving date / expected due date calculated?
+For detailed information regarding the checkbox for Cleanup Breeding, see How is estimated calving date / expected due date is calculated?